InesMatrougui/Determinants_of_integration/README.md

 - `depth_nb_reads.txt` : library size per samples

 ### Output
-This script generates the figures for posterior plots (figures 3 to 7 and S9), posterior predictive checks (figures S7 and S13), posterior predictive checks of simulation (figure S11 and S12) available in XXXX.
+This script generates the figures for posterior plots (figures 3 to 7 and S9), posterior predictive checks (figures S7 and S13), posterior predictive checks of simulation (figure S11 and S12) will be available in Matrougui et al, manuscript under review.
-This script also generates table of posterior estimates of zero-inflation `Supplementary_Table_1.tsv` available in XXXX.
+This script also generates table of posterior estimates of zero-inflation `Supplementary_Table_1.tsv` will be available in Matrougui et al, manuscript under review.

 ## Graph_article.R
 Data visualizations and Statistical summaries